nodriver-ai/flutter_azure_b2c/README.md

     * Android:
         * flutter launch
         * choose an android emulator or device
+    * IOS:
+        * flutter launch
+        * choose an ios emulator or device
     * Web:
         * flutter launch -d chrome --web-port <port>
         * Note: choose port number according to the redirect uri registered in the B2C app.